 Gallo is a Romance language spoken in parts of Brittany (Bertâgne) and Normandy in the northwest of France by about 28,000 people.
-It is a Oïl language and is part of a dialect continuum with Norman, Picard and Poitevin.
-Unlike Norman Gallo has no Norse influences, but has borrowed words from Breton.
+It is an Oïl language, a continuum of languages and dialects spoken in northern France that includes Norman, Picard and Poitevin.
+Unlike Norman, Gallo has no Norse influences, though it does have words borrowed words from Breton.

 Brittany became a part of France in 1532, and in 1539 French was imposed as the sole official language of France.
-French replaced Gallo as the langauge of official records and courts.
+French replaced Gallo as the language of official records and courts.

-Up to the late 19th century around 14 million people in France spoke French as a first language, while for the other 25 million or so, who spoke their own regional languages, such as Gallo, French was a foreign language.
-After the introduction of compulsory education in 1882, which used French as the language of instruction, other languages were considerd patois, a derogatory term meaning 'provincial dialect'.
+Until the late 19th century, around 14 million people in France spoke French as a first language.
+French was a foreign language for the rest of the population, who spoke their own regional languages, such as Gallo.
+After the introduction of compulsory education in 1882 which used French as the language of instruction, other languages were considerd patois, a derogatory term meaning 'provincial dialect'.

 During the 20th century, particularly after the First World War, Gallo, like other regional languages, went into steep decline.